Numerical viscosity and resistivity in MHD turbulence simulations: Effective Reynolds Numbers ( , ) in Ideal MHD

-For the supersonic regime, we find the coefficient of the linear dependence of $\keta$ on $N$ to be $0.063\pm0.002$.
-We find that the simplest theoretical prediction (black dotted line) falls a factor of $\sim2$ below the $\keta$ simulation data.
-By contrast, the model fits represented by the blue dashed line and the yellow solid line follow the data very well, and reproduce the linear relation between $\keta$ and $N$.
-However, while the blue dashed line is a good fit, the associated $\prek=1.91$ and $\prem = 1.33$ do not follow Eq.~(\ref{eq:p_rel_sup}), which predicts $\prem = 1.045$ for $\prek = 1.91$.
-This problem is absent from the model represented by the yellow solid line, for which $\prem \approx \prek = \prekth$.
-Therefore, we prefer this model for the dependence of $\keta$ on $N$, however, noting the caveat that the data for $\knu$ (respective top panel of Fig.~\ref{fig:kvsN}) prefers $\prek\sim1.9$.
-We will discuss reasons for the steeper-than-theoretical dependence of $\knu$ on $N$ below.
+Considering the linear dependence of $\keta$ on $N$, we note that the coefficients of the fit are $0.028_{-0.005}^{+0.002}$ and $0.065_{-0.005}^{+0.006}$ in the subsonic and supersonic regimes, respectively.
 We also note in this context that $\keta$ has a weaker dependence on $\rek$ than on $\rem$, i.e., $\keta\propto\knu\pem^{1/2}\propto\rek^{1/\prek-1/2}\rem^{1/2}$ (Eqs.~\ref{eq:ketageneral} and \ref{eq:knugeneral}).
 Therefore, $\keta$ is not as sensitive to $\prek$ compared to $\knu$, and thus, we obtain good linear relations for $\keta$ with $N$ even for the supersonic case, where the data in the top right panel of Fig.~\ref{fig:kvsN} suggests $\prek\sim1.9$.
+This is further reflected in the $\prem$ values obtained from the yellow fits, which abide by Eq.~(\ref{eq:p_rel_sup}) within the 1-sigma uncertainties.
+Eq.~(\ref{eq:p_rel_sup}) predicts $\prem = 1.40$ for $\prek = 1.20$ in the subsonic regime, and $\prem = 1.37$ for $\prek = 1.90$ in the supersonic regime, consistent with the $\prem$ values obtained from the yellow fits within error bars.